 This page is for our volunteer scheme aimed at returning one of Charlton House’s fabulous walled gardens the “Old Pond Garden” back to its former colourful glory.

-Volunteer sessions will re-start from March 9th!
-Normal sessions run Tuesdays 1.30-3.30 and Thursdays 10-12 .
+Volunteer sessions run Tuesdays 2-4pm and Thursdays 10am-12 .
 Contact us at firstname.lastname@example.org if you are interested in joining the volunteers and would like to find out more.
-All skills welcome!
+All skills welcome.

-Garden Plan: We are very pleased to present our updated Garden Plan, with many thanks to Jason Carty Garden Design.
-We will be gradually stocking up with these plants, mainly from Provender Nurseries, who have generously given us a trade discount (https://www.provendernurseries.co.uk/)
+Garden Plan: We are very pleased to present our Garden Plan for the Old Pond Garden, with many thanks to Jason Carty Garden Design.
+We are gradually stocking up with these plants, from various nurseries including Provender Nurseries, who have generously given us a trade discount (https://www.provendernurseries.co.uk/)

 You can download the full planting list here: